Tonga Football Association

 The Tonga Football Association (TFA) is the governing body of football in Tonga.
-It oversees the Tonga national football team, Tonga Major League and the Tonga Cup in international and club football respectively.
+It oversees the Tonga national football team and various age-group national teams, as well as Tonga Major League and the Tonga Cup in international and club football respectively.
 Tonga is a full member of FIFA and OFC and participates in major tournaments like FIFA World Cup Qualifiers and OFC Nations Cup.